asaskiap/transitionApp/ReadMe.md

 ## General

-- different header background color if no menu btn in transition stories ?
+- Create documentation for components
+- create components for landing page and landing page parts
 - find a way that close button sticks on screen in scroll views?
 - rework navigator?
-- link up all links ❗
+- link up all links ✅
-- create special kind of menu button that's just for links?
-- color of menu btn in header?
 - Implement automatic scrolling to top of screen on rerender ❗
 - bigger close button ❗